 Biodiversity in commercial forests

-The management of commercial forests plays a key role in fostering biodiversity, as some 90 % of Finland's forests are available for wood production.
+The management of commercial forests plays a key role in fostering biodiversity, as some 90 per cent of Finland's forests are available for wood production.
 The ecological sustainability of commercial forests is also safeguarded as the volume of wood raw material and harvesting methods change.

 Nature management in commercial forests